assencess/scrap_rabota_ua/README.md

-Also, you can only edit scrap_constants.py and then run "python3 ./rabota_ua.py" from direcotory where is placed scrap_rabota_ua
+Also, you can only edit scrap_constants.py and then run "python3 ./rabota_ua.py" from directory where is placed scrap_rabota_ua

 Other stuff you can find in source code.